syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Orientation.md

 ## Vertical

-In this Orientation, the values and the slider are set vertically.
+In this orientation, the values and the slider are displayed vertically.

 {% tabs %}